FLYING taildraggers 1950-2003

 Beechcraft Musketeer

 We had planned a 23 day (3 weeks plus weekend) round trip to California, but now had to consider forgetting it, or going by airline (which would mean not much of interest enroute).
 The unexpected solution came two days before our planned departure.
 The Weisbergers, a local couple, had decided to stop flying and sell their Beechcraft Musketeer, registered as N3512R.
 The Augusta FBO suggested we rent it for our trip.
 The Weisbergers figured they could use the rental income, that we might be induced to buy it, or other prospects would be impressed that this was a plane capable of easy transcontinental flight.
-So the evening before our departure on April 18, 1970 I was given 70 minutes of dual instruction in this plane that was quite different from anything I had flown.
-The third landing wheel was on the "wrong" end: the front.
-It had a radio.
-I had never used one, and was worried about the fast transmissions required between tower and pilot.
-The fuel was delivered to the engine by pump, not gravity.
-It was a low winger, not a high winger.
-The flaps were controlled by a hydraulic pump, not by lever action.
-The panel and controls were different.
+So the evening before our departure on April 18, 1970 I was given 70 minutes of dual instruction in this plane that was quite different from anything I had flown:

 I took a small mountain of charts and how-to manuals.
-We hurriedly packed, realizing that our gear would weigh as much and take as much space as a fourth passenger.
+We hurriedly packed, realizing that our gear would weigh as much, and take as much space as, a fourth passenger.
 Nevertheless we have a picture of Marge, Phil and I standing by the plane beside the few things we planned to take, including those things we had to leave behind anyway.
 That first Saturday we reached Dunkirk, New York, where we were grounded by 3 days of rain.
 We intended to make lemonade out of lemons, so found interesting things to do in that wet drab city with warning signs on its polluted Lake Ontario beaches.
 At that rate we'd never reach California.

 At Oklahoma City we chose the smaller airport, as always, but found too late that it was the busiest, because of its Embry-Riddle Aeronautical University.
 After we entered the airport pattern in the usual counter-clockwise direction, the controller in the tower told us something that is oft repeated in our family: "One Two Romeo, you are in the pattern backwards - turn right".
-The great majority of airports have an invisible rectangle that pilots are supposed to follow with left turns, counterclockwise, until they land approximately into the wind.
+The great majority of airports have a rectangular pattern that pilots are supposed to follow with left turns, counterclockwise, until they land approximately into the wind.
 Obviously this airport had a right-turn clockwise pattern.
-So we left it as instructed, the controller forgot us, we reminded him, and at last we were on final for landing, under his control.
+So we left (sic) it as instructed, the controller forgot us, we reminded him, and at last we were on final for landing, under his control.
 He warned us perhaps 3 times about another plane also somewhere on final, and so warned the other plane.
 Quite close to landing we found the tower had made and was making a mistake that was almost disastrous.
-Ours was a low wing plane so we couldn't see directly below, and the plane had high wings so its pilot couldn't see directly above.
-Apparently the controller suddenly looked out the window instead of at his radar screen, saw the other plane was directly below us, converging vertically at the same forward speed, and ordered its pilot to turn left immediately.
+Ours was a low wing plane so we couldn't see directly below, and the other plane had high wings so its pilot couldn't see directly above.
+Apparently the controller suddenly looked out his tower window instead of at his radar screen, saw the other plane was directly below us, converging vertically at the same forward speed, and ordered its pilot to turn left immediately.
 Then we saw the other plane, and landed without it.

 We landed at Page, Arizona and walked about 3 miles to Glen Canyon Dam, on the Colorado River.